Wildfires encroach on homes near Denver as heat hinders fight - Local News 8

 Five firefighters were injured Wednesday, including four who had heat exhaustion, said Mark Techmeyer with the Jefferson County Sheriff’s Office.

-California’s Park Fire continued to grow, covering about 610 square miles (1,590 square kilometers) as of Thursday morning.
+California’s arson-caused Park Fire northeast of Chico continued to grow, covering about 610 square miles (1,590 square kilometers) as of Thursday morning.
 That’s more than 25 times the size of New York’s Manhattan Island.

 Losses also increased.
 The latest updates tallied 437 structures destroyed and 42 damaged, according to Cal Fire.
 The fire was 18% contained.